-Have you ever seen a child become obsessed with pressing buttons and pulling levers of any kind?
-This tendency in children seems to stem from a desire to make an impact on the world around us.
-It is an intrinsic human need to make a mark on your environment, and affect – in some form – those you’re surrounded by.
+You’ve likely witnessed a child become obsessed with pressing elevator buttons in your time.
+This tendency in children seems to stem from a desire to make an impact on the world around them.
+It seems to be an intrinsic human need to make a mark on your environment, and affect – in some form – those you’re surrounded by.

 When we ask questions and partake in conversation, we serve to influence people’s social behavior and act to shape their actions to better interlink with our own.
 We feel validated when people answer our questions, respond to our text messages, and reach out when we are down.
 In those cases, our actions were successful in birthing responses from those whose levers we pulled and buttons we pressed.